hrithiqball/hrithiqball/README.md

 ### Hey!
 I'm Harith, a developer

-- 🏢 Currently working as Software Engineer at [Recogine Technology Sdn.
-Bhd.](https://recogine.com/)
+- 🏢 Currently working as Software Developer at [Swift Haulage Berhad](https://swiftlogistics.com.my/)
 - 🏫 A student in [UiTM](https://uitm.edu.my/index.php/en/) located at Shah Alam pursuing Bachelor of Computer Science
 - 🎨 Also casually takes freelance job when I'm not fully occupied. <a href="mailto:hrithiqball@gmail.com">Email me</a> for any inquiries!